Poincaré conjecture: Solutions

 In the 1930s, J. H. C. Whitehead claimed a proof but then retracted it.
 In the process, he discovered some examples of simply-connected (indeed contractible, i.e. homotopically equivalent to a point) non-compact 3-manifolds not homeomorphic to $\R^3$, the prototype of which is now called the Whitehead manifold.

 In the 1950s and 1960s, other mathematicians attempted proofs of the conjecture only to discover that they contained flaws.
 Influential mathematicians such as Georges de Rham, R. H. Bing, Wolfgang Haken, Edwin E. Moise, and Christos Papakyriakopoulos attempted to prove the conjecture.
 In 1958, R. H. Bing proved a weak version of the Poincaré conjecture: if every simple closed curve of a compact 3-manifold is contained in a 3-ball, then the manifold is homeomorphic to the 3-sphere.
 Bing also described some of the pitfalls in trying to prove the Poincaré conjecture.

 Włodzimierz Jakobsche showed in 1978 that, if the Bing–Borsuk conjecture is true in dimension 3, then the Poincaré conjecture must also be true.

 Over time, the conjecture gained the reputation of being particularly tricky to tackle.
 John Milnor commented that sometimes the errors in false proofs can be "rather subtle and difficult to detect".
 Work on the conjecture improved understanding of 3-manifolds.
-Experts in the field were often reluctant to announce proofs and tended to view any such announcement with skepticism.
+Experts in the field were often reluctant to announce proofs and tended to view any such announcement with scepticism.
 The 1980s and 1990s witnessed some well-publicized fallacious proofs (which were not actually published in peer-reviewed form).

 An exposition of attempts to prove this conjecture can be found in the non-technical book Poincaré's Prize by George Szpiro.